Noga212/quiz-generator/README.md

 # quiz-generator

+## Overview
+This tool generates a mini quiz from a file containing questions formatted in a specific structure.
-Given a file with questions, a mini quiz is created with a requested number of questions picked randomly by the program.
+It allows users to specify the number of questions they want in their quiz, randomly selected by the program.

-The file needs to be in the following format:
+## Input File Format

 Question1
 Correct answer index